GoogleCloudPlatform/elcarro-oracle-operator/docs/content/minikube.md

 *   Install [kubectl](https://kubernetes.io/docs/tasks/tools/) to access the
     kubernetes cluster inside minikube
 *   Install Docker to build images locally
-*   Make sure you have access to El Carro source code either through Github or GOB because we will build container images locally and push to the local minikube registry.
+*   Make sure you have access to El Carro source code either through Github because we will build container images locally and push to the local minikube registry.

 ## Prepare a minikube cluster